-Snaking a Drain
+4. Snaking the Drain

 Simply feed the snake down the drain, or if you’re clearing a bathtub blockage, you will need to feed the snake down the overflow opening.
 You will hit some resistance as you go past the trap, but keep feeding it and turning it to either break the clog up or hook onto the end of the clog, allowing you to pull it out.

-Using Baking Soda and Vinegar to Unblock Your Drain
+5. Using Baking Soda and Vinegar

 Baking soda on its own does a decent job of loosening grimy sludge from your drain, and when you add some vinegar as well you get a chemical reaction that should hopefully jolt the blockage loose.